Set up

 Challenge 1

-Write a single command (which can span multiple lines and include pipes) that will produce a dataframe that has the Gentoo values for island, flipper_length_mm and year, but not for other penguins.
+Write a single command (which spans multiple lines and include pipes) that will produce a dataframe that has the Gentoo values for island, flipper_length_mm and year, but not for other penguins.
 How many rows does your dataframe have?

 Note: The order of operations is very important in this case.
 If we used ‘select’ first, filter would not be able to find the variable species since we would have removed it in the previous step